rhsimplex/tetpack/README.md

 =======
 Missing Features/Future improvements:

-1. Currently the compression loop contains no cooling profile -- that is, as the structure becomes more compressed, the allowed random motion/rotation of tetrahedra does not decrease.
-Neither does the Ewald relaxation step get smaller.
-2. Cell axes/angles cannot vary freely in this implementation, but only for simplicity.
+1. Cell axes/angles cannot vary freely in this implementation, but only for simplicity.
 Since symmetry is immediately broken by tetrahedra moving around, axes/angles ought to be able to move freely.
-3. Compression could be more Metropolis-like: any configuration resulting in collisions is currently rejected, but could be accepted with some probability related to the packing density change.
+2. Compression could be more Metropolis-like: any configuration resulting in collisions is currently rejected, but could be accepted with some probability related to the packing density change.
-4. Supercells.
+3. Supercells.
 The current best tetrahedral packings are non-periodic.
 5. ...

 =======